 People often interact with functionalities provided by modern Internet-based systems by invoking web services.
 For example, people order items from e-commerce systems, ask for weather forecast news, and search through documents available on the Web by invoking web services.
-Many useful applications can be built at the users' sites by composing
+Many useful applications can be built at the users' sites by composing available web services, for example, applications that identify the best route between locations by interacting with services that provide maps, traffic information and weather forecasts [7].

-ASE'07, November 5-9, 2007, Atlanta, Georgia, USA.
+ASE'07, November 4-9, 2007, Atlanta, Georgia, USA.